irsl/gnu-patch-vulnerabilities/README.md

 ## CVE-2019-13638 - Shell command injection while invoking ed

-## CVE-2019-13636 - Directory traversal and arbitrary file append with (almost) arbitrary file content.
+## CVE-2019-13636 - Directory traversal and file append

+The directory traversal here made it possible to escape the working directory of patch and append (almost) arbitrary file content to any files on the file system.

 ## CVE-2018-20969 - OS shell execution via unrestricted ed filename